aj0strow/ajostrow.me/db/articles/recursive-hashids.md

 I mention **[hashids](http://hashids.org/)** pretty frequently, but thought this was nifty enough to share.
-I've been writing a server with `koa` and `postgresql`, but trying to avoid numberic ids in json request and response bodies.
+I've been writing a server with `koa` and `postgresql`, but trying to avoid numeric ids in json request and response bodies.
 The idea is to output encoded numeric ids as hash ids, and input decoded hashids as numeric ids.

 ### Hashids